basarat/grunt-supersass/README.md

 # Reasons.

-I use the term SaSS to mean both SaSS and CSS.
+(below I use the term SaSS to mean both SaSS and CSS)

 ## SaSS belongs next to the html that uses it
 This way :